h3jia/bayesfast/README.md

 If you find BayesFast useful for your research, please consider citing our papers accordingly:

-* He Jia and Uros Seljak, BayesFast: Boosting Posterior Analysis with Polynomial Surrogate Models, in prep (for posterior sampling)
+* He Jia and Uros Seljak, *BayesFast: Boosting Posterior Analysis with Polynomial Surrogate Models*, in prep (for posterior sampling)
-* He Jia and Uros Seljak, Normalizing Constant Estimation with Optimal Bridge Sampling and Normalizing Flows, in prep (for evidence estimation)
+* He Jia and Uros Seljak, *Normalizing Constant Estimation with Optimal Bridge Sampling and Normalizing Flows*, in prep (for evidence estimation)